davidjguru/the-russian-llulaby/content/blog/functional-testing-for-browser-in-drupal-using-phpunit.md

 Ok, and what is the features we'll have to test? the Humans.txt contrib module was created years ago to offers a way for building the humans.txt file from within Drupal.
 For several months we have been working on its portability to Drupal 8 and its features are summarized in two main tasks:

-1. They generate an object as a humans.txt file with values loaded from a configuration form.
+1. Generating an object as a humans.txt file with values loaded from a configuration form.
-1. They offer to create a link to the object/file from ```<head>```.
+1. Offering to create a link to the object/file in the ```<head>``` section of pages.

 Mainly, these will be the features that we will have to test.